infiniteflight/infiniteflight-docs/get-help/general.md

 **Apple:** iTunes policy is that all app sales are final.
 We are not able to provide refunds, but you may be able to receive a refund by emailing iTunes customer service making your request.

 **Android:** Google Play Store offers a two hour grace period to request a full refund for any purchase.
-Following the two hour grace period all refunds need to be requested with the developer by providing a complete copy of the receipt which shows the purchase ID beginning with “GPA”. **Refunds are not guaranteed and will be reviewed on a case by case.**
+Following the two hour grace period all refunds need to be requested with the developer by providing a complete copy of the receipt which shows the purchase ID beginning with “GPA”. **Refunds are not guaranteed and will be reviewed on a case by case basis.**